juniorsundarCasual/TGT/vault/volume-5.chapter-349.md

 Finally, for the matter of future-proofing, the device could include features to support learning and skill development for blind users.
 This might involve a tutorial mode, accessible documentation, or built-in learning resources to help users understand the magic system and improve their casting abilities.

-These were amongst the more important design specifications Shuri listed down.
+These were among the more important design specifications Shuri listed.

 The design brief and specifications provided Shuri with a solid and comprehensive framework to guide her throughout the design process.
 They served as a valuable reference, ensuring that she wouldn't deviate or become distracted by unrelated ideas.
 Now, whenever her mind generated new concepts or solutions during idle moments, Shuri could assess their relevance and alignment with the brief and specifications.
 This allowed her to easily discard irrelevant ideas or store them for future consideration, maintaining a clear focus on the intended goals of the project.